kavikat/sup/README.md

 ## Sup?

-Sup (stylized sup?) is a reccomendation engine chatbot.
+SUp? is a reccomendation engine chatbot.

 ### How It Works